-Subsection (f) prohibits including a staff officer on a vessel's certificate of inspection.
+Subsection (f) prohibits including a staff officer on a vessel's certificate of inspection vessel's certificate of inspection.
 Subsections (g) and (h) prescribe the type and restrictions for the uniform accounterments of a staff officer.

-1985 - Subsec. (b).
+1985-Subsec. (b).
 Pub.
-L. $99 \hbox{--} 36$ inserted a comma after ''clerks''.
+L. 99-36 inserted a comma after "clerks".

-§8303.
+§ 8303.
 Service under licenses issued without examination